Belmore Falls and Hindmarsh Lookout in Morton NP

 Hindmarsh Lookout

-Both these lookouts are located very close to the parking area, accessible via a very short walking trail.
+Both these lookouts are located very close to the parking area, connected via a very short walking trail.

 If you look closely, you may be able to see the Barrengarry Creek flowing in the valley below, the same creek that carries Belmore Falls.

-Here is a map of the walk, starting from the main parking area:
+Here is a map of the walk, starting from the car park:

-This 1 km walking track takes in four lookout points from where you can enjoy incredible views of the waterfall and the surrounding area.
+This 1 km walking track takes in four lookout points from where you can enjoy scenic views of the waterfall and the surrounding area.

 Top of Belmore Falls